enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/ploys/message.md

 which will send the message *into* the item present in that slot, if possible.

-Ploy of receipt works similarly for receiving messages *from* items.
+Ploy of Receipt works similarly for receiving messages *from* items.

 Not all items are able to channel messages.